BruceEckel/functional_error_handling/Slides.md

 - Errors can't be ignored

 ---
-- In the small, exceptions seem to work quite well
+- In the small, exceptions seem to work well
 - Scaling up reveals problems

 ---
 ### 1. Conflates the Two Kinds of Errors

+- Panic
-- Recoverable vs panic
+- Recoverable

 ---
 ### 2. Not Part of the Type System